Mokoto-K/une-ai-competition/readme.md

 project and now i will pivot to working on fixes in main on a different branch.
 If im able to rework it before the deadline, i can ship it, else I just keep the Project where it is at!

+#### 17th of January, 2025
+Well well well... the day finally came when I put down the refactor of a century..
+Main has been reworked and now isn't a complete dumpster fire.
+Minor changes elsewhere, mostly just catching strage edge cases that crop up.
+At the current moment, barring any critical bugs that appear in the next two days while it runs non stop trading.. this project is at a place where it can be judged and no new features will be going in until after next week.
+So... after 12 days, 70+ hrs (not ashamed admitting that).